-This post contains affiliate links, which means that if you click through and make a purchase we may earn a commission.
-You can read our full affiliate disclosure by clicking here.
+This post contains affiliate links, which means that if you click through & make a purchase we may earn a commission.
+This does not affect the price you pay.
+Read our full affiliate disclosure here.

-As a huge animal lover I have always been drawn towards movies about pets.
+As a huge animal lover, I have always been drawn towards movies about pets.
 The great thing is they are usually family-friendly and therefore a great way to get parents, grandparents and kids all enjoying the same activity.
 Even better, there are life lessons built into these movies which children absorb, without you even having to spell them out – isn’t that a win/win?
 Kids having a great time while learning!

 This list isn’t exhaustive by any means, but there are some great titles below, many of them classics, and all worth a watch.